marcoscmonteiro/SumatraPDFControl/README.md

 * It requires a specific compiled [SumatraPDF forked code](https://github.com/marcoscmonteiro/sumatrapdf) which enables SumatraPDF working in an enhanced plugin mode.
 Compiled versions of it (32 and 64 bits) are distributed inside the [nuget.org package](https://www.nuget.org/packages/SumatraPDFControl/)

-* Bugs, issues or improvemnts?
-Create them in [GitHub Project Issues](https://github.com/marcoscmonteiro/SumatraPDFControl/issues)
+* Bugs, issues or improvements?
+Report them in [GitHub Project Issues](https://github.com/marcoscmonteiro/SumatraPDFControl/issues)